GabeValerio/Famodular/docs/README.md

 -- Insert default site config
-INSERT INTO site_config (key, value, description) VALUES ('site_name', '"My App"', 'The name of your application'), ('site_description', '"A modern web application"', 'Site description'), ('maintenance_mode', 'false', 'Whether the site is in maintenance mode');
+INSERT INTO site_config (key, value, description) VALUES ('site_name', '"Famodular"', 'The name of your application'), ('site_description', '"A modular family management platform"', 'Site description'), ('maintenance_mode', 'false', 'Whether the site is in maintenance mode');
 ```